atom/donna/README.md

 donna -o donna.json /path/to/my-module
 ```

-Handles multiple modules.
+It handles multiple modules.
 Each should have a `package.json` file.
-It will place
+It will
-the results from both modules in the `donna.json` file.
+place the results from both modules in the `donna.json` file.

 ``` bash
 donna -o donna.json /path/to/my-module /path/to/another-module